w3c-fedid/FedCM/explainer/cookies.md

 In this variation, we offer the user the identity-specific controls whenever cross-site identity-specific communication is conducted (e.g. from the relying party to the IDP and vice versa), based on exposing new high level identity-specific APIs.

-This is still under active exploration, but our efforts are going into exploring ways in which we can leverage [fencedframes](https://github.com/shivanigithub/fenced-frame) and introduce new high-level javascript APIs.
+This is still under active exploration, but our efforts are going into exploring ways in which we can leverage [fenced frames](https://github.com/shivanigithub/fenced-frame) and introduce new high-level javascript APIs.

 For example, we are looking into ways we could replace the `<iframe>` tag with the web-bundle version of `<fencedframe>`s: